mattriley/agile-avatars/README-TEMPLATE.md

 ### IO

-The __io__ object contains objects and functions that depend on the environment.
+A plain object graph containing only functions that that depend on or act on the environment.

 <%- renderJsFile(examples.io) %>

 ### Subscriptions

+A plain object graph containing only _subscription functions_.

-A __subscription__ function enables a listener to be notified of state changes.
+A __subscription function__ enables a listener to be notified of state changes.

 ### Stores

+A plain object graph containing only instances of _state stores_.

-A __store__ object encapsulates state mutations and notifications.
+A __state store__ encapsulates state mutations and notifications.

+### Lib

+A plain object graph containing only utility functions without collaborators.

+### Config

+A plain object graph containing only primitive data types.

 # Constraints